roziemd/xaynet/README.md

 Concretely, we provide developers with:

-- App dev tools: An SDK to integrate federated learning into apps written in Dart or other languages for mobile development of choice, as well as frameworks like Flutter.
+- App dev tools: An SDK to integrate federated learning into apps written in Dart or other languages of choice for mobile development, as well as frameworks like Flutter.
 - Privacy via cross-device federated learning: Train your AI models locally on edge devices such as mobile phones, browsers, or even in